davisking/dlib/docs/README.txt

-Also note that the first 80 or so lines of the stylesheet.xsl file contains stuff specific to the dlib project and thus should be changed or removed as appropriate for your specific project.
+Also note that the first 80 or so lines of the stylesheet.xsl file contains stuff specific to the dlib project and thus should be changed or removed as appropriate if you want to reuse it for a different project.

 ======================== Installing the required tools ========================